michael-griehm/azure-delta-lakehouse/README.md

 - Keys and Key Types
 - Dimension Type

-### Keys and Key Types
+#### Keys and Key Types

 Keys within Data Warehouses are used to denote uniqueness and allow the joining of records from Fact datasets to records within Dimension datasets.

-There are two main types of Keys in dimensional modeling that provide types of record uniqueness:
+There are two main types of Keys in dimensional modeling that provide record uniqueness:

 - Natural Key
   - The Primary Key from the Transactional Source System.